Jeremy-borderieux/Article_Landscape_Forest_Cool_Comm/README.md

 # Article_Landscape_Forest_cool_com

-## A high proportion of landscape forest cover cools understory plant communities in agriculture-forest mosaics.
+## High landscape-scale forest cover favors cold-adapted plant communities in agriculture-forest mosaics

-This repo contains the raw dataset and the code used in the study "A high proportion of landscape forest cover cools understory plant communities in agriculture-forest mosaics."
+This repo contains the raw dataset and the code used in the study "High landscape-scale forest cover favors cold-adapted plant communities in agriculture-forest mosaics" published in *GEB*

 **DOI:** no attribution yet

 You can clone this R project to reproduce the Analysis, the results and the figures, we advise you to use R studio and its Git connection.

+tutorial to getting stated with R studio and git :https://jennybc.github.io/2014-05-12-ubc/ubc-r/session03_git.html

 The dataset contains all of the French Forest Inventory (new version: 2005-2019), which is freely distributed  by the institute for geographic and forest information (IGN) at https://inventaire-forestier.ign.fr/

-The raw rasters of France and Europe forest cover were not included because of their file size We included subsets of the rasters in order to reproduce the figures The analysis was run using R `4.1.1`, and we checked for reproducibility with R `3.6.2`
+We included subsets of the rasters in order to reproduce the figures The analysis was run using R `4.1.1`, and we checked for reproducibility with R `3.6.2`

 ### Abstract:

-**Aim:** The ongoing climate warming is expected to reshuffle plant community composition by increasing the occurrence of warm-adapted species at the expense of cold-adapted species.
-This process is evidenced by warmer community inferred temperatures (CIT).
-To date, observations show that local tree canopy partly explains the lag between understory plant CIT and climate warming rates, but landscape-scale forest cover effects have not been investigated.
-Here, we test the hypothesis that the amount of forest cover in the landscape affects local CIT.
+**Aim:** The ongoing climate warming is expected to reshuffle understory plant-community composition by increasing the occurrence of warm-adapted species at the expense of cold-adapted species.
+Previous studies have evidenced a warming Community Temperature Index (CTI) over time.
+However, data indicate that the local tree canopy can partly explain an observed lag between understory plant CTI and climate warming rates, though landscape-scale forest cover effects have not yet been investigated.
+Here, we test the hypothesis that the amount of forest cover in the landscape lowers local CTI.

 **Location:** France, European temperate mixed forest